What did Jesus' followers believe about the meaning of the resurrection?

 "For unto us a child is born; unto us a son is given; and the government shall be upon his shoulder.
 These will be his royal titles: “Wonderful,” “Counselor,” “The Mighty God,” “The Everlasting Father,” “The Prince of Peace.”
 His ever-expanding, peaceful government will never end.
 He will rule with perfect fairness and justice from the throne of his father David.
 He will bring true justice and peace to all the nations of the world."

 Jesus and the early church believed that he was this king who would reign on David's throne and bring justice and make the world right, but was it the way that the Jews in Jesus' day expected?
 Did he come with military might?

 "Christ died for our sins in accordance with the scriptures"

 The Jews of the time of Jesus' problem went far beyond being set free from the Romans.
-For that matter, all humankind's problem is much deeper than being freed from human oppression.
+For that matter, all of humankind's problem is much deeper than being free from human oppression.
 History repeatedly shows us that the oppressed, once set free, very soon themselves become the oppressors.
 We see this in the history of Israel.
 They were freed from slavery in Egypt, but David's own descendants through whom the Messiah was to come were some of the cruelest kings you could ever find.
 Rather than coming as a conquering king, Jesus came as a servant.
-He said "For the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
+He said, "For the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
 (Mark 10:45)

 Jesus taught us that the greatest commandments are "Love the Lord your God with all your heart and with all your soul and with all your mind."... and "Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments."
 (Matthew 22:37-40)